All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 At first glance, "not covered by insurance" sounds like bad news.
 But for many patients, compounded tirzepatide is actually the most affordable option even without any coverage.
 Here is why:

-- No coverage gaps.
+• No coverage gaps.
 Insurance companies can change their formularies mid-year, leaving patients scrambling.
-When you pay out of pocket for compounded tirzepatide, your access does not depend on an insurer's decisions.
+When you pay out of pocket for compounded tirzepatide, your access doesn't depend on an insurer's decisions.

 Side Effects: Same Medication, Same Profile

-Because compounded tirzepatide contains the same active ingredient as brand versions, the side effect profile is identical.
+Because compounded tirzepatide contains compounded formulations of the active ingredient as brand versions, the side effect profile is identical.
 Insurance coverage (or lack thereof) has no bearing on safety or efficacy.
 The common side effects include nausea (24 to 33%), diarrhea (18 to 25%), constipation (12 to 18%), and decreased appetite (15 to 20%).

 Serious side effects are rare but include pancreatitis, gallbladder problems, and allergic reactions.
 Your physician monitors for these regardless of whether your medication is brand or compounded.